Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Maylands had an extremely high income level nationally according to the latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $62,577 and the average income stood at $94,360.
-This compares to figures for Greater Adelaide of $54,808 and $66,852 respectively.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $68,084 (median) and $102,664 (average) as of September 2025.
-Census 2021 income data shows individual earnings stood out at the 80th percentile nationally ($1,018 weekly).
-Income analysis reveals the predominant cohort spans 27.2% of locals (446 people) in the $1,500 - 2,999 category, consistent with broader trends across regional levels showing 31.8% in the same category.
-After housing, 85.2% of income remains for other expenses and the area's SEIFA income ranking places it in the 8th decile.
+The suburb of Maylands has a high national income level according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year ended 30 June 2023.
+The median income among taxpayers in Maylands is $62,577, while the average income stands at $94,360.
+These figures compare to those for Greater Adelaide of $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 8.8% from financial year 2023 to September 2025, current estimates would be approximately $68,084 (median) and $102,664 (average).
+According to the Census conducted in 2021, individual earnings in Maylands stand out at the 80th percentile nationally with a weekly income of $1,018.
+Income analysis reveals that 27.2% of locals (445 people) fall into the $1,500 - 2,999 income category, which is consistent with broader trends across regional levels showing 31.8% in the same category.
+After accounting for housing expenses, 85.2% of income remains for other expenses.
+The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 8th decile nationally.

 Frequently Asked Questions - Income